KANIKOLIJI/Election_Analysis-/README.md

 ## Project overview
-1)A Colorado board of elections employee analysis of a recent congressional election.
+1) A Colorado board of elections employee analysis of a recent congressional election.
-2)total number of votes
+2) total number of votes
-3)list of candidates with votes
+3) list of candidates with votes
-4)total votes for each candidate
+4) total votes for each candidate
-5)percentage of each candidates votes
+5) percentage of each candidates votes
-6)winner of the election
+6) winner of the election

 ## Summary